upptime/upptime.js.org/README.md

 We use the [upptime/upptime](https://github.com/upptime/upptime) repository for issues for all projects, including this one.
 If you found a bug or have a feature request, [open an issue](https://github.com/upptime/upptime/issues) in the Upptime repository and add the label "action".

-## 💻 Usage

-When you use Upptime, we automatically add the required workflows.

 ## 📄 License

 [MIT](./LICENSE) © [Koj](https://koj.co)